Marketing and Publicity

 Institution: Ivey Business School, Western University (London, Canada)

 Jury Gualandris joined the IPSERA Executive Committee in March 2016.
 He is currently an Assist.
 Professor at Ivey Business School, Western University (London, Canada).
-Before accepting this appointment, he was permanent faculty member at UCD Michael Smurfit Graduate Business School (Dublin, Ireland).
+Before accepting this appointment, he was an Assistant Professor at UCD Michael Smurfit Graduate Business School (Dublin, Ireland).

 In his responsibility of Marketing and Membership Lead on the IPSERA executive committee, he enjoys working with IPSERA members and friends to gather and responsively diffuse material information that may support our research and teaching endeavors.

-Jury’s ambition is to become a well-rounded researcher and subject area expert.
-Thus, his teaching is often in synergy with his research and mainly covers areas such as ‘Supply Chain Analytics’, ‘Project Procurement’ and ‘Corporations and Society’.
+His teaching is synergistic to research and covers areas such as ‘Corporations and Society’, 'Operations Management', ‘Supply Chain Analytics’ and ‘Project Procurement’.
 Jury’s teaching philosophy resolves around individualized learning through an inclusive and interactive sense-making/giving process.
 He aims at providing a safe, encouraging and challenging environment to his international students.
 He is keen to combine case studies discussion and role-play simulations to advance students’ learning and facilitate the development of know-why (scientific or causal knowledge) and know-how (procedural knowledge).